ankonzoid/LearningX/README.md

-# LearningX Examples in Reinforcement Learning + Deep Learning + Machine Learning
+# LearningX Examples and Tutorials

-We provide here a suite of self-contained Python examples that introduce you to concepts in:
+We provide here a suite of Python examples that walk you through concepts in:

 * Classical & Deep Reinforcement Learning

 * Basic & Advanced Machine Learning

-Usage of the examples involve only running the main file from its project directory, and each example has its own README.md file discussing the theory and applications.
+Usage of the examples is simple: just run the main file for each project.
+Each project example contains its own `README.md` file discussing the theory and applications.